niloofar-varasteh/Flower_FedCT/FLOWER_IMPLEMENTATION_STATUS.md

 ## ✅ Flower Framework Implementation Complete

-The FedDCT algorithm has been fully implemented using the Flower framework with proper client-server architecture.
+The FedCT algorithm has been fully implemented using the Flower framework with proper client-server architecture.

 ---